Grabbing the headlines above all else was the eventual increase of the Goods & Service Tax (GST) to 9% (up from the current 7%).

-Though it’s the cash component that always gets the most attention, the GST Voucher actually comprises three separate components – namely, Cash, U-Save, and Medisave.
+Understandably, the cash component always gets the most attention, but the GST Voucher actually comprises three separate components – namely, Cash, U-Save, and Medisave.

-Cash: Lower-income Singaporeans will receive a cash payout from the government.
+Cash: Lower-income Singaporeans will receive a higher cash payout from the government.

 Medisave: If you are 65 and above, you will receive a top-up to your Medisave Account.
-This is paid in August.
+This will be paid in August.

-As a permanent scheme, the support provided by the GST Voucher is ongoing.
-That makes it a sustainable form of support, rather than just a temporary one.
+As a permanent scheme, the support provided by the GST Voucher is primarily aimed at ongoing support for lower-income individuals in Singapore.
+The permanent nature of the GST Voucher scheme makes it a sustainable form of support, rather than just a temporary one.

-(1) Annual Income Earned (based on Assessable Income for YA2016): Singaporeans who earn $28,000 and below will meet the first eligibility criteria for GSTV – Cash payout.
-The payout in 2017 will be based on assessable income for YA2016, which in turn, is based on income earned in 2015.
+(1) Annual Income Earned (based on Assessable Income for YA2017): Singaporeans who earn $28,000 and below will meet the first eligibility criteria for GSTV – Cash payout.
+The payout in 2018 will be based on assessable income for YA2017, which in turn, is based on income earned in 2016.

-(2) Annual Value Of Home (as at 31 Dec 2016): Singaporeans who meet the first criteria and whose annual value of home is $13,000 or less (if you stay in a HDB flat, your home annual value would be less than $13,000) will be entitled to the highest amount of cash payout (from GSTV – Cash and Cash Special Payment), which is $500 in total for 2017.
+(2) Annual Value Of Home (as at 31 Dec 2017): Singaporeans who meet the first criteria and whose annual value of home is $13,000 or less (if you stay in a HDB flat, your home annual value would be less than $13,000) will be entitled to the highest amount of cash payout (from GSTV – Cash), which is $500 in total for 2018.
 Those whose home has an annual value of between $13,001 to $21,000 will receive a total of $250.